The Gambler (1995 film)

-Gambler is a 1995 Indian Hindi-language action film directed by Dayal Nihalani, which is a remake of the Malayalam film Aanaval Mothiram.
+Gambler is a 1995 Indian Hindi-language Thriller film directed by Dayal Nihalani, which is a remake of the Malayalam film Aanaval Mothiram (1991).

 Plot

 Police Inspector Dayashanker Pandey is a slacker, a man who does not want to put his life under any risk, and is quite comfortable sharing tall tales, and a desk job.
 Fate has other plans for him, for whenever he goes on duty outside, he somehow apprehends some criminals or some smuggled goods or drugs.
 He thus becomes the pride of his division, much to his discomfort.
 For Dayashanker knows that if he is publicly felicitated, this will put him in the black books of many underworld gangsters, which will rip his comfortable and easy-going life apart.